Winston sets record, No. 15 Spartans top Wisconsin 67-55

 EAST LANSING, Mich.
+(AP) — Cassius Winston threw a lob from the right wing over the middle of the lane and Xavier Tillman dunked the basketball, breaking a record that stood for two decades.

-(AP) — Cassius Winston had six points and four assists to give him the Big Ten record for career assists as No. 15 Michigan State beat Wisconsin 67-55 Friday night.
+Winston had six points, and his four assists gave him the Big Ten record for career assists as No. 15 Michigan State beat Wisconsin 67-55 Friday night.

 The Spartans (14-4, 6-1 Big Ten) stayed in sole possession of first place in the Big Ten and bounced back from a 71-42 loss at Purdue.

+“A lot of times in these situations, you probably want that forever,” Winston said.
+“But it was never like that.
+He was rooting for me the whole time.”

 The Badgers (11-7, 4-3) trailed the entire game, but went on a 13-0 run with Nate Reuvers scoring 11 points to cut their deficit to six points early in the second half.
+They went on another run late in the game to make the final score look relatively respectable after trailing by as much as 25 points.

+“When we were down, we ended up coming back and kept fighting,” Reuvers said.
+“If we can take away some of their runs and be better defensively the next time we play them, we can definitely beat them.”

-Michigan State pulled away with balanced scoring and stingy defense, building a 63-39 lead.
+Michigan State pulled away in the second with balanced scoring and stingy defense, building a 63-39 lead.

-Shortly thereafter, Winston threw an alley-oop lob to Xavier Tillman, giving him four assists in the game and 817 in his career.
-Former Spartan Mateen Cleaves, who attended the game, ended his national championship-winning career with 816 assists in 2000.

 Tillman had 15 points and nine rebounds, Gabe Brown and Aaron Henry scored 13 points apiece and reserve Rocket Watts added 11 points.